My name is Dylan Beattie. I'm a software development consultant, conference speaker and musician based in London, UK.

 He’s a Microsoft MVP and holds a degree in Computer Science from the University of Southampton.
-He’s a guitar development.
-He’s into skiing, scuba diving, Lego, cats, travel and photography, and he’s often found hanging around user groups, pubs and rock bars in London wearing a big black hat.
+He’s the creator of He’s into skiing, scuba diving, Lego, cats, travel and photography.
+You’ll find him rock bars all over the world, wearing a big black hat.

 Hi there.
 I'm Dylan.

 I do interesting things with computers, code, comedy, music and video – then I travel all over the world and tell people about it.
 I've given keynote talks at software conferences on four continents, I invented a joke programming language that made it into Classic Rock magazine, and I